cdapio/cdap/cdap-docs/integrations/source/partners/cloudera/configuring.rst

 After CDAP has started up, the best way to verify the installation is to deploy an application, ingest some data, run a MapReduce program on it, and then query the results out.
-The following procedure describes how to do this primarily, via the CDAP Console, though this can all be done via command line.
+The following procedure describes how to do this primarily, via the CDAP UI, though this can all be done via command line.

 We provide in our SDK pre-built ``.JAR`` files for convenience.